-Your Pre-Tax Elective Contributions to the 401(k) Plan are made with pretax dollars.
-Each dollar you contribute lowers your taxable income for the applicable year, so you end up lowering the amount of income tax that you currently pay.
+Your Pre-Tax Elective Contributions to the 401(k) Plan are made with pre-tax dollars.
+Each dollar you contribute lowers your taxable income for the applicable year, so you end up lowering the amount of income tax otherwise would pay.